mikelogaciuk/llm-notebooks/README.md

 Just edit the prompt and run it.

+## Scaling models
+Models copied from other repositories on GitHub.

+All rights to them are reserved to their respective owners.

 ## Note

-Please note that only **SDXL-Turbo** can generate images in reasonable time on CPU.
+Please note that only **SDXL-Turbo** can generate images in reasonable time on CPU (about 4 seconds on 10C/16T CPU).

 The rest of the models demand nVidia GPU (at least 4070) in order to speed up.